Code-Institute-Submissions/second-milestone-project-15/README.md

 * The option to mark a question as important or not important.
 This would adjust the points awarded or taken away for the answer, and lead to a greater range of possible results.
 * Improved navigation, allowing the user to select a specific question without having to go through slide by slide.
 There could be an indicator to show which questions have received answers.
+* Improvements to styling.
+A solution to improve image load time.
 * More data on the results page.
 This could be pulled from the Google APIs or additional APIs.
 * Additional questions and the process of adding new questions made simpler.
 The requirements for new questions are as follows: